MicrosoftDocs/powerapps-docs/powerapps-docs/administrator/create-dlp-policy.md

 ---
 title: Quickstart to create a data loss prevention (DLP) policy | Microsoft Docs
-description: In this quickstart, you learn how to create a data loss prevention (DLP) policy
+description: In this quickstart, you learn how to create a data loss prevention (DLP) policy in PowerApps
-services: ''
+services: 'powerapps'
 suite: powerapps
 documentationcenter: na
 author: SKjerland